 Use columns.
 As many as possible.
 Have your personal statement (which of course should be absolutely meaningless drivel) printed sideways down the edge of the page.
 Or maybe sideways down the middle column.
 Be creative!
 Why not have the text spiral round the page?
 Imagine the fun that poor hiring manager will have, turning the page around and around, trying to decipher your utterly pointless editorialising.

-Use breakout boxes.
-These are great for random anecdotes which have no meaning whatsoever.
+These are great for random anecdotes which add no value whatsoever.

 To achieve expert-level here, you’ll need to ensure that alternate pages flip between landscape and portrait mode.

 Make them work for it!
 Pick one of these strategies